 Insulating your steel building not only provides weather protection, it also offers noise protection, proper ventilation, reduced energy costs and more.

-Here, we will provide you with a detailed guide on how to insulate a metal building for both new and existing structures, plus the types of insulation we recommend and tips to keep your steel structure condensation-free.
+Here, we will provide a detailed guide on how to insulate a metal building for both new and existing structures, product recommendations and tips to keep your steel structure condensation-free.

 Need to insulate your metal building?
 Check our best deals!

 How To Insulate A Metal Building: Types Of Insulation

 The most common options for metal building insulation include reflective foil, fiberglass, insulated panels, rigid boards and spray foam.

 Each type has its advantages and disadvantages, and considerations include budget and performance expectations.

 Based on our 18-year technical expertise, we recommend the use of Prodex for your metal building insulation.